U.S. Stocks Drop Despite Fed's Latest Stimulus Move

-U.S. stocks tumbled after a rocky overnight session as the Federal Reserve unveiled additional support for the financial system.
+U.S. stocks dropped and swung sharply in another volatile session Monday as the Federal Reserve unveiled additional support for the financial system.

 The rapid spread of coronavirus cases and Washington's delay over an economic rescue package have rattled markets, sending U.S. stocks, global shares and oil prices lower.

-The Dow Jones Industrial Average fell 590 points, or 3.1%.
-The S&P 500 lost 2.9%.
-All 11 sectors suffered losses, led by the energy, financial and utilities segments, which each dropped more than 5%.
-The Nasdaq Composite shed 1.3%.
+Major U.S. indexes started to rebound after Senate Minority Leader Chuck Schumer said lawmakers are "very close to reaching a deal" aimed at easing the economic damage from the virus.

-The declines continue a bruising stretch for markets that has sent the Dow and S&P toward their worst first quarters on record, falling more than 30% apiece.
-The Dow and S&P 500 indexes also just registered their worst weeks since October 2008 and are on the cusp of losing their gains since the November 2016 election.
+The moves come after a bruising stretch for markets that has put the Dow and S&P on course for their worst first quarters on record, falling more than 30% apiece.
+The indexes last week suffered their worst weeks since October 2008 and are on the cusp of losing their gains since the November 2016 election.

 Traders and investors were bracing for another turbulent day in markets as they tracked lawmakers' negotiations.
 Stock futures hit the maximum 5% loss allowed in a single session after Senate Democrats blocked a $1.3 trillion rescue package after a dispute with Republicans over corporate bailout provisions and aid to dislocated workers.
 Lawmakers and administration officials still hoped to reach an agreement to allow both chambers of Congress to approve it.